Tips For Your Tattoo Day

 Can I tan with tattoos?

 Never expose an unhealed tattoo to natural or artificial UV light.
+The sun is a tattoos worst enemy.

 *Spray tanning is fine as long as the tattoo is FULLY healed.

-At What age can I get tattoo?
+At what age can I get tattoo?

 It is ILLEGAL in California to tattoo a minor.
 You must be 18 years of age.